 - Over three-quarters of responding institutions offer degree programs in English/Language Arts Education, Social Studies Education, Math, Biology, Chemistry, and Kindergarten/Primary Education

-- The least common subjects for this year's graduates among institutions surveyed include Theatre/Drama Education, Journalism Education, most languages, Physics, and Cognitive Disabilities Special Education
+- The least common subjects for this year's graduates among institutions surveyed include Business Education, Computer Science Education, Journalism Education, most languages, and Earth Physical Science

 - The top reason for teaching candidates having difficulty finding positions?
 Unwilling to relocate

-- In our study, teacher candidates going out of state to teach are most often going to North Carolina or Florida
+- In our study, teacher candidates going out of state to teach are most often going to North Carolina, Texas, Florida, or Illinois

 - Urban and rural districts are more likely than suburban districts to hire teachers without traditional preparation

-- The primary reason for districts to hire teachers without traditional preparation is the shortage of education majors in colleges
+- The primary reason for districts to hire teachers without traditional preparation is the lack of traditional candidates who apply

-- Approximately 13% of teachers hired in the past year would be considered teachers of color, with most employed by larger and more urban districts
+- Approximately 11% of teachers hired in the past year would be considered teachers of color, with most employed by urban districts

-- Many districts also highlighted undesired location/demographics and low salary/benefits as reasons for difficulty in hiring teachers
+- Many districts highlighted low salary/benefits, undesired location/demographics, and shortage of teachers as reasons for difficulty in hiring teachers

-- Over half of districts surveyed indicated recruiting teachers of color was a "big challenge"
+- Over 60% of districts responding indicated recruiting teachers of color was a "big challenge"

-- When asked the best way to attract high school students to study education in college, the most common answers by districts were high school to college teacher programs, involvement from elementary to high school, compensation incentive, and ensure their own K-12 educational experience is positive
+- When asked the best way to attract high school students to study education in college, the most common answers by districts were compensation incentive, high school to college teacher programs, compensation incentive, and involvement from elementary to high school